schuach/mrc.el/README.md

 ## Commands
 - `mrc-insert-ruler`: Insert a ruler indicating character positions.
 For naked-eye-navigation in fixed fields.
-- `mrc-mrk->json`: convert MARCBreaker to JSON-Object.
+- `mrc-mrk->json-line`: convert a line of MARCBreaker to a JSON-Object.
+With a numeric prefix arg, convert arg lines.
+- `mrc-mrk->json-region`: convert all lines in a region of MARCBreaker to JSON-Objects.
+- `mrc-mrk->json-subfields-only`: convert all subfields in a line of MARCBreaker to JSON-Objects.
+Handy to add subfields to an existing field.
+- `mrc-mrk->xml-line`: convert a line of MARCBreaker to MARC-XML.
+With a numeric prefix arg, convert arg lines.
+- `mrc-mrk->xml-region`: convert all lines in a region of MARCBreaker to MARC-XML.
-- `mrc-mrk->xml`: convert MARCBreaker to MARC-XML
+- `mrc-mrk->xml-subfields-only`: convert all subfields in a line of MARCBreaker to MARC-XML.
+Handy to add subfields to an existing field.

 ## Keybindings
 It's up to the user to bind keys to the commands.
 As I am using Doom Emacs, `mrc-doom-bind-keys` binds keys to the local leader maps of `nxml-mode`, `typescript-mode`, `rsjx-mode` and `js-json-mode`.
 If you are using Doom Emacs too, you can call this function in your config.